poiyomi/PoiyomiDocs/docs/special-fx/dissolve.md

 | 20  |   6.3 |
 | 50  |   2.5 |

-## AudioLink
+## Audio Link

 - `Type`: <PropertyIcon name="toggle" />**Toggle**

-Enables AudioLink to control Dissolve.
+Enables Audio Link to control Dissolve.

 :::info
-The settings in this section will only be visible when [AudioLink](/docs/audio-link/audio-link.md) is activated on the Material.
+The settings in this section will only be visible when [Audio Link](/docs/audio-link/audio-link.md) is activated on the Material.
 :::

 ### Dissolve Alpha Band